yajatmalik1619/Logistic_Regression-An_overview/README.md

 # Logistic Regression — Machine Learning Project

 ## Overview
-This project explores **Logistic Regression** across four well-known datasets:
+This project explores **Logistic Regression** across a well-known dataset:
 - Breast Cancer Wisconsin

 The goal is to: